-Device state LCD state Your action On Off (Advanced settings > Device > Display > LCD Backlight is set to "Off") Turn on the LCD: set LCD Backlight to "On."
+Device state LCD state Your action On Off (Advanced Settings > Device > Display > LCD Backlight is set to "Off") Turn on the LCD: set LCD Backlight to "On."
 On On, but dormant (inactivity timeout) Briefly press the power button o on the device.
 Off Off Turn the device on: Make sure a battery is inserted into the device.
-Press the power button on the device for approximately two seconds.
+Press the power button on the device until the device turns on.